 What else do you remember?
 The Gay Traitor, named after Antony Blunt was downstairs, and it made a big impression on me.
 It was bar culture before its time.
 The Gay Traitor was seedy but a bit cool, you would go there to chill out.
 I remember they had original Chicago house going on there.
 It was the first time I experienced a proper chillout room at a club.
 Two rooms of contrasting styles to make up the whole.

-What was got you into dance music?
+What got you into dance music?
 I was into bands and then the figure who got me into dance music was Paul Oakenfold.
 He was my DJ idol for a long while.
 Then rave culture came in, he got into trance and Goa trance and hard trance.
 But it got a bit acid drenched, which wasn’t my thing.

 How did you end up living at The Haçienda?
 I wanted to live in Manchester city centre – I had recently got married and I was flat hunting with my wife.
 I knew The Haçienda had been rebuilt as apartments so we went to have a look.
 It just all fell at the right time.
 Within two days of moving in, I checked a blueprint and realised our apartment was where the DJ booth would have been.
 That blew my mind.

 We were on the ground floor.
 Our apartment and the one next door to me would have spanned the DJ booth.
 I like to think that our half was where Sasha played, and next door was where Pickering played.
-From that, and a blueprint I got on Ebay, I looked for other artefacts.
-I got a piece of the original dance floor, which even has gum stuck to it, which is just great.
+After that, and a blueprint I got on Ebay, I looked for other artefacts.
+I bought a piece of the original dance floor, which even has gum stuck to it, which is just great.

 Tell me about the 30th Anniversary of the club… It was in the car park at our old apartment in 2012 – we’ve since moved.
 They got permission from the residents.
 Peter Hook curated it to look like a museum piece, he even gave it Factory Records serial numbers.
 The bar was the full length of the car park, there were DJ rooms, and framed photos of the DJs and ‘back in the day’ photos hung around… and those yellow and black warning stripes everywhere.
 Some DJs were there, Mike Pickering, Graeme Park… but not Sasha.
 That was the last time I went clubbing.